Weeds You Should Let Grow in Your Garden

 Look for Chickweed in early spring.
 In warmer climates, you will find it blooming in winter.
 It grows best in mostly to all bright shaded areas where the ground is moist.
 It’s a perennial that likes the cool spring weather here in mountains of Virginia and blooms throughout the spring.

-I like to pick a couple stalks to add to my salad or to top tacos instead of lettuce.
+I like to pick a couple of stalks to add to my salad or to top tacos instead of lettuce.
 It has a mild “green” flavor and is full of nutrients.
-Infuse it in oil and make a salve which can be used for acne, boils, burns, itching, psoriasis, eczema, sores, rashes, wounds and even tumors.
+Infuse it in oil and make a salve which can be used for acne, boils, burns, itching, psoriasis, eczema, sores, rashes, wounds, and even tumors.

 Chickweed, Stellaria media

 Wood Sorrel is a fun plant to have–especially if you have children or grandchildren.
 The leaves, flowers and seed pods have the sour taste reminiscent of rhubarb and are fun to pick right out of the yard and nibble on.
 Of course, you can add them to salads and goes great with other greens, but I will stick to nibbling!
 The sour taste is from oxalic acid which can inhibit mineral absorption if eaten in large quantities, but in the small amount, it should be fine.
 We sort of intrinsically know to limit the number of foods with a strong taste.
 A little is all that is needed!
 Think of eating a large pile of fresh rhubarb or green apples!
 Same idea.